wgolling/CardsAndWhatnot/readme.md

 Download CardsAndWhatnot.jar from the /dist/ folder and run the console command
 java -jar "CardsAndWhatnot.jar"

+Make sure your console window is large enough, otherwise the content won't display properly.

 ### Prerequisites

 Needs I think at least Java 8.